bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Label text
 ~~~~~~~~~~

-To control the visual appearance of the legend labels, use a collection of
+To control the visual appearance of the legend labels, use any of the standard
-`Text Properties`_, prefixed with ``label_``.
+|text properties| prefixed with ``label_``.
 For instance, to set the font
 style of the labels, use ``label_text_font_style``.

 .. bokeh-plot:: docs/user_guide/examples/styling_legend_label_text.py